Sintra-Cascais Natural Park, Portugal, contains many national treasures like Pena Palace, Castle of the Moors, and Monserrate Palace.

 There are very few waymarks along this Cabo da Roca Atlantic coastal trail.
 The route hugs the coast, with very few exceptions.
 So, when in doubt, stick to the coast.

-Because you won’t be able to rely on trail signage, we recommend downloading Maps.me (the offline maps app) and using that to navigate when it gets confusing.
+Because you wonโt be able to rely on trail signage, we recommend using an offline maps app like maps.me to navigate when it gets confusing.

-There are lots places to eat along this Sintra coastal walk, though they prop up later on in the hike.
+There are many places to eat along this Sintra coastal walk.

 The first is Restaurante Adraga at Adraga Beach.
-Next, there are several restaurants congregated around Praia Grande as well as Praia das Maçãs.
+Next, there are several restaurants congregated around Praia Grande as well as Praia das Maรงรฃs.

 At the end of the trail, we counted only two restaurants in Azenhas do Mar.
-We had a bite to eat at Água e Sal.
-I lie.
-We drank lots of wine.
+We had a bite to eat at รgua e Sal.

 Praia da Ursa is very beautiful, and you may want to stay there for an hour or two.
 If so, we recommend bringing a packed lunch.